Understanding the Benefits of the SOFII & Futurpreneur Programs for Business Loans

-Finding government funding support through grants can be tricky at times.
+Finding government funding support through grants and small business loans in Canada can be tricky at times.
 However, there are a few saving-grace loan programs that offer support to Canadian organizations to help grow the Canadian economy from the ground up.
 Two of these initiatives, Futurpreneur Canada and the Southern Ontario Fund for Investment in Innovation (SOFII), allow opportunities for Canadian organizations to access funding for scaling-up their businesses.

 The Futurpreneur initiative is a Canadian organization that provides collateral-free loans to Canadian businesses at interest rates that offer more favorable rates than most other banking institutions in the country.
 Futurpreneur has also partnered with Business Development Canada (BDC) to improve the amounts and terms of their offers.